 He was hurt once or twice or more, and he became what and who he is today.
 That doesn’t mean it’s your responsibility to heal him.
 It means it’s your responsibility to heal yourself by not taking it personally what he did to you.

 He didn’t play you because you’re not good enough, or because you didn’t meet certain criteria of his ‘ideal woman’.
 He played you because it’s his way of escaping the pain and loss he constantly feels from within.

 3. Start the healing by taking good care of yourself – see the beauty within you and heal the wounds he left.
-Meditate, talk to a good friend, do physical activity, take care of your hair, your skin, your clothes.
+Meditate, talk to a good friend, do physical activity, and take care of your hair, your skin, and your clothes.

 Find things that make you joyous and that give you a true sense of self, once you find them, start doing them more.

 4. Surround yourself with people that offer you security, with people through which you feel loved, taken care of, and support.
 Surround yourself with people that give you positive energy, that make you feel cared for, and people that you love.